-The Shopping Malls Business Unit has a centralised marketing structure within the GCC and acts as a centre of excellence for non-GCC markets ensuring consistent marketing across assets and geographies and aimed at enhancing the value of the Group's brands.
+The Shopping Malls Business Unit has a centralised marketing structure within the GCC and acts as a central marketing hub for non-GCC markets ensuring consistent marketing across assets and geographies and aimed at enhancing the value of the Group's brands.
 Marketing is targeted at both retailers (as potential tenants) and end-consumers.
-The principal marketing activities include branding, advertising, media buying, sales promotions, loyalty programmes, digital marketing and CSR (corporate social responsibility and community relations).
-The Group's shopping malls have won numerous awards, including 45 international and regional awards, including:
+The principal marketing activities include branding, external communication, advertising, media buying, sales promotions, loyalty programmes, digital marketing and CSR (corporate social responsibility and community relations).
+The Group's shopping malls have won numerous awards, including 51 international and regional awards, which most recently included: